YinHK-gameDev/unity-learn/unity 2D/README.md

 | 2D Tilemap Extras | The 2D Tilemap Extras package contains reusable 2D and Tilemap Editor scripts that you can use for your own Projects. |

+### Sprites
+Sprites are 2D graphic objects.
+You use Sprites for all types of 2D games.
+For example, you can import an image of your main character as a Sprite.

+You can also use a collection of Sprites to build a character.
+This allows you greater control over the movement and animation of your characters.

+### Sprite Renderer
+The Sprite Renderer component renders the Sprite and controls how it looks in a scene.